-Allerdale Borough Council may make Road Closure Order to facilitate ‘rolling-road’ events such as parades, carnivals and processions as well as more ‘static’ community events such as Christmas lights switch-ons and street parties.
+Allerdale Borough Council may make a Road Closure Order to facilitate ‘rolling-road’ events such as parades, carnivals and processions as well as more ‘stati community events, such as Christmas lights switch-ons and street parties.

 For other types of road closure you may have to contact Cumbria County Council.

-The Council will consult with the necessary organisations on your behalf.
-However, if you have any particular requirements you should consult with the relevant body yourself prior to completing the Road Closure Order application form.
+The council will consult with the necessary organisations on your behalf.
+However, if you have any particular requirements you should consult with the relevant body yourself prior to completing the application form.